Updated June 15, 2023

 Below are the different layers of Linux as following:

-- Hardware’s – Innermost layer consists of physical devices like RAM, CPU, etc. There might be driver software to communicate with devices in some OS.
+- Hardware – Innermost layer consists of physical devices like RAM, CPU, etc. There might be driver software to communicate with devices in some OS.

-- Kernel – Kernel is a heart of an OS with hides the complexities of the underlying hardware and provides a high-level abstraction to upper layers.
-There are different types of kernels like a microkernel, Monolithic Kernel, etc. Linux kernel is a Monolithic type.
+- Kernel – Kernel is a heart of an OS that hides the complexities of the underlying hardware and provides a high-level abstraction to upper layers.
+There are different types of kernels a microkernels, Monolithic Kernel, etc. Linux kernel is a Monolithic type.

-- Shell – Shell is a program running on top of the Kernel, which acts as a primary method of interaction between user and kernel.
+- Shell – Shell is a program running on top of the Kernel, which acts as a primary method of interaction between the user and kernel.
 Simply saying it is a program that can run other programs.
-Nowadays GUI replaces shell to a large extent.
+Nowadays, GUI replaces shell to a large extent.
 Shell accepts commands and passes them for execution.

-- Utility Programs(Utilities) – These programs or software running on a top layer of OS help users with day-to-day generic activities like schedule a cron job or a specific task like create text documents.
+- Utility Programs(Utilities) – These programs or software running on a top layer of OS help users with day-to-day generic activities like scheduling a cron job or a specific task like creating text documents.